Kubernetes

 Hiqlite Internal TLS

 You can of course also provide TLS certificates for the Hiqlite internal communication.
-Two Independent networks are created: one for the Raft-Internal network traffic like heartbeats and data replication, and a second one for the "external" Hiqlite API.
+Two independent networks are created: one for the Raft-Internal network traffic like heartbeats and data replication, and a second one for the "external" Hiqlite API.
 This is used by other Hiqlite cluster members for management purposes and to execute things like consistent queries on the leader node.

 You can provide TLS certificates for both of them independently via the following config variables: